-Knowledge Transfer at the Helmholtz Association
+Knowledge Transfer as Part of the Helmholtz Mission

 Cancer information service at the German Cancer Research Centre

 The cancer information service at the German Cancer Research Centre provides comprehensible, scientifically verified information on all aspects of oncology.
 This service is directed at anyone who has questions about cancer: patients, their families and friends, and people who want to find out about cancer prevention and early recognition.
 The cancer information service also provides individually researched facts and sources for professionals.